dmbaturin/pytaf/README.md

     taf = pytaf.TAF("<my TAF string>")
     decoder = pytaf.Decoder(taf)
-    print decoder.decode_taf()
+    print(decoder.decode_taf())

 Hacking
 -------

-If you want to change the decoder output format (e.g. output to HTML), inherit from pytaf.Decoder and overload _decode_taf() method.
+If you want to change the decoder output format (e.g. output to HTML), inherit from pytaf.Decoder and overload the _decode_taf() method.
-That methods contains nothing but calls to other methods and output string formatting.
+That method contains nothing but calls to other methods and output string formatting.

 If you want to redefine the interpretation, e.g. use numeric values